Create a simple customer journey with email messaging

 To make sure your journey includes all required content and settings, select Check for Errors in the command bar.
 Dynamics 365 for Marketing checks it and then displays results in the notification bar.
 Expand the notification bar to read the results.

 If you followed this procedure and your email message is live, your journey should pass the error check.
 If it doesn't, read the error message, fix the reported issue, and try again until it passes.

 Your journey is now ready to go.
 To start it running, publish it by selecting Go Live on the command bar.

 It might take a few hours for your messages to get sent, so allow some time for them to arrive in your inbox.
 After they do, open them and load the images.
-Then you can go back to Dynamics 365 and see how your journey is going.
-Open your customer journey in Dynamics 365 and switch to the Insights view by using the drop-down list above the journey-name headline.
+Then you can go back to Dynamics 365 for Marketing and see how your journey is going.
+Open your customer journey in Dynamics 365 for Marketing and switch to the Customer journey: Insights form view by using the drop-down list above the journey-name headline.

 From here, use the Designer tab to see information and results for each tile from your pipeline.
 Open the Dashboard tab to see detailed analytics.

-Many entities in Dynamics 365 provide an Insights view for analyzing the results of your marketing initiatives, including marketing emails.
-Try opening the record for the email message you sent with this customer journey and check its Insights view for even more information.
+Many entities in Dynamics 365 for Marketing provide an Insights form view for analyzing the results of your marketing initiatives, including marketing emails.
+For example, try opening the record for the email message you sent with this customer journey and check its Marketing email: Insights form view for even more information.